degod-1/degod-1/README.md

 ## Hi there 👋

+### Background

+Graduating from IIT Guwahati, I have a strong hold over Machine Learning and Backend technologies.
+I have worked on several industry scale projects, built across different blockchains, and cloud servers.
+Currently, am looking to contribute to Rust-based open Source projects and serverless technology.

+I have recieved Amazon AI ML scholarship , and selected into MLSS'2024 , and won multiple hackathons.

+I'm currently working on building low level systems to enhance latency of data fetching from a SQL based database.

 <!--
 **degod-1/degod-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.